Reimagining Humantiarian

 Workshops and Training

-"The development of technology in the sector is better characterised as a process of opportunity exploration rather than a response to problems.
-Reframing technology development along the ooportunity-exploraiton continuum not only offers a more accurate account of practice but it re-centres learning at the core of development "
+"Reframing technology development as a process of opportunity exploraiton, rather than a solution to a problem, not only offers a more accurate account of practice, but it re-centres learning at the core of the design process"

 ABOUT ME